-While on co-op, students register for the co-op course for their major, i.e. for Mechanical Engineering - 14:650:497 (fall) or 496 (spring).
-The student registers for 3 credits for internship or 6 credits for the academic semester (no registration is required for summer).
-In order to participate students must provide information about the company and the position they are being hired for to the department Undergraduate Director, who in turn will issue a special permission number to register for the course.
+Course registration: While on internship or co-op, students register for the appropriate course in their major.
+The student registers for 3 credits for internship or 6 credits for the co-op (no registration is required for summer).
+In order to participate students must provide information about the company and the position they are being hired for to the Undergraduate Director of their department, who in turn will issue a special permission number to register for the appropriate course.
 The Undergraduate Director will also describe requirements to receive a "pass" grade for the course, e.g. performance review by supervisor, final paper, etc (slightly different for each department), and will indicate the type of credit that will be earned, e.g. technical elective, departmental elective, general elective, etc. For more information, contact the Undergraduate Director of your major.

 Working without course registration: If a student does not qualify for internship/co-op, does not want the course credit, or does not need the course credit, the student is eligible to act as a private citizen in securing a work experience, un-affiliated with Rutgers University.
 In these cases, the SoE does not object, however SoE also has no involvement in eligibility, participation, monitoring, or assessment of the student's work.

 Part-time status: If students elect to register for less than 12cr while doing an internship or co-op, the University will consider them to be part-time students.
 They will pay part-time tuition and fees (pay per credit).
 Part- time status will affect most scholarships, need-based financial aid, and on-campus housing.
 If students enroll for at least 6 credits, they will still be eligible for loans, but most other aid will be canceled or reduced.
 Discuss this issue with Financial Aid.
 Registration for less than 12 credits might also cancel eligibility for coverage under family health care plans.
 Limited health insurance can be purchased from the University for the duration of the work assignment.
 This should be discussed with family and the health care provider.